The struggle is real, and recruiter burnout is at an all time high.

 Meanwhile, hiring managers regularly call to let you know that they’re switching out the roles you were making progress on, your most promising candidate ghosted at the offer stage, and they’ll need five Data Engineers in-person in Anchorage, Alaska ASAP.

-This may sound like a nightmare, but unfortunately these challenges are all too real for recruiting teams.
+This may sound like a nightmare, but unfortunately, these challenges and stresses are all too real for recruiters.

 With federal interest rate hikes and investor confidence sinking, YC Combinator recently told startups to tighten their belts and “plan for the worst”.